Forget face masks and rubber gloves.

 Q: What are the chances of getting the virus by touching the seats, armrest or any of the objects on a plane?

 A: Viruses and other microbes like to live on living surfaces like us.
 Just shaking hands with somebody will be a greater risk by far than some dry surface that has no biological material on it.
 The survival of viruses on surfaces isn’t great, so it’s believed that normal cleaning, and then the extra cleaning in the event that someone was discovered to be contagious, is the appropriate procedure.
 Will people stop getting together inside an airplane?
 I would respond by asking: Will I stop going to the movies, or sports games, or concerts or conferences?
 I don’t think so.
+The best way to avoid the coronavirus is frequent hand washing, according to a medical adviser to the world’s airlines.

 Q: What’s important if you are on a plane to ensure you don’t get infected?